-Prisoners are responsible to maintain rooms and all furnishings in a clean, orderly, and intact manner.
-On weekdays a prisoner's cell must be ready for inspection by 8:00am.
-Housing Unit Officers will conduct the daily inspection.
+On weekdays, cells must be ready for inspection by 8:00am.
+Segregation officers will conduct the daily inspection.
 The Superintendent III or designee will conduct a weekly inspection.
-During the Superintendent's inspection prisoners must be standing in front of their cells, fully clothed in the institutional uniform including properly displayed I.D. and remain quiet unless speaking with the Superintendent or unit staff.
+During the Superintendent's inspection prisoners must be standing in their cells, or laying on the bunk under one blanket, fully clothed in the institutional uniform and remain quiet unless speaking with the Superintendent or unit staff.
 Cells that do not pass inspection, the prisoner(s) will be ordered to clean the cell.
 Continuation of inspection failure could lead to disciplinary action.